tilezen/joerd/docs/data-sources.md

 ## Known issues

 Many other classical DEM-related issues occur in these datasets.
 It is not uncommon to see large variations in elevation in areas with large buildings and other such structures.
 We are considering how to best integrate additional `NED/3DEP` and `NRCAN` sources, and are always looking for better datasets.
 If you find any data issues or can suggest any supplemental open datasets, please let us know by filing an issue in [tilezen/joerd](https://github.com/tilezen/joerd/issues/new).

-===

-Please notify us if you believe that an open data project has not been properly noted.